 “The simplest solution is that hockey has predominantly been a white recreation, and it’s been viewed as a white sport given that forever.”

-Willie O’Ree became the first black player within the NHL in 1958, more significant than a decade after Jackie Robinson took the baseball field for the Brooklyn Dodgers.
+Willie O’Ree became the first black player in the NHL in 1958, more significant than a decade after Jackie Robinson took the baseball field for the Brooklyn Dodgers.

-Today, approximately 7% of NHL hockey gamers discover as non-white.
+Today, approximately 7% of NHL hockey gamers are discovered as non-white.
 Compare that to 2-thirds of NFL football gamers, 3-quarters of NBA basketball gamers, or about 60% of MLB baseball gamers.

 These records can lead some to question why black athletes would play hockey.